PreethiSundaravaradhan/commands/README.md

 # commands

-List of major commands of tools that I frequently use
+List of major commands that I frequently use